Vertical stabilizer: Multiple tail fins

 A variation on the twin tail, the triple tail has three vertical stabilizers.
 The WW II era Avro Manchester was given a third fin when the original twin fin proved insufficient.
 The Lockheed Constellation used three fins to give the airplane the required vertical stabilizer area while at the same time keeping the overall height low enough so that it could fit into hangars for maintenance.

 A V-tail has no distinct vertical or horizontal stabilizers.
 Rather, they are merged into control surfaces known as ruddervators which control both pitch and yaw.
 The arrangement looks like the letter V, and is also known as a "butterfly tail".
-The Beechcraft Bonanza Model 35 uses this configuration, as does the Lockheed F-117 Nighthawk, Northrop YF-23.
+The Beechcraft Bonanza Model 35 uses this configuration, as does the Lockheed F-117 Nighthawk.

 Winglets on the canard pusher configuration Rutan VariEze and Rutan Long-EZ, acting as both a wingtip device and a vertical stabilizer.
 Several other derivatives of these and other similar aircraft use this design element.

-Pivoting tail

-An unusual cruciform design is used on the Lockheed Jetstar.
-For longitudinal trim the entire tail assembly pivots up and down through 10 degrees about an attachment point at the bottom of the fin rear spar.